Elococin/aso-offtarget-pipeline/README.md

 # ASO Off-Target Screening Pipeline

-## ⚠️ Important Disclaimer
+## Disclaimer

-**This is a mock / conservative screening tool designed for performance validation, NOT clinical decision-making.**
+**This is a conservative screening tool designed for rapid performance validation and methodological prototyping, NOT clinical decision-making.**

-This pipeline is a rapid prototype (48-hour development) intended for:
+This pipeline is intended for:
 - Technical validation of computational approaches
 - Understanding pipeline scalability
 - Educational purposes